mufflyt/workforce/README.md

   mutate(`Original Certification Year` = recode(`Original Certification Year`, "2004" = "2013", "2011" = "2013", "2012" = "2013", "2018" = "2018", "2007" = "2013", "1997" = "2013", "2002" = "2013", "2005" = "2013", "2006" = "2013", "1994" = "2013", "2010" = "2013", "1998" = "2013", "2008" = "2013", "1987" = "2013", "1999" = "2013", "1984" = "2013", "2009" = "2013", "2001" = "2013", "2003" = "2013", "1990" = "2013", "1993" = "2013", "2013" = "2013", "2000" = "2013", "1995" = "2013", "1992" = "2013", "1988" = "2013", "1982" = "2013", "1996" = "2013", "1991" = "2013"))
 ```

-# National Provider Plan and Enumeration System National Provider Index
+# Publicly-Available National Provider Plan and Enumeration System National Provider Index
 * [NPPES NPI Registry Downloadable file](https://download.cms.gov/nppes/NPI_Files.html) - I searched for the text string `female pelvic medicine` in the USA for individuals and not offices/hospitals.
-The downside of the NPI database is that taxonomy code/subspecialty code is self-described.
+The downside of the NPI database is that taxonomy code/subspecialty code is self-described and about half the people described themselves with an FPMRS taxonomy code were not FPMRS (`missing_names_from_npi_filter_27.xlsx`).
 This NPI data is available as a downloaded file that is HUGE so it breaks a one core system like R.  There were 982 results of physicians with FPMRS.
 This is the raw output of the NPI data file from NPPES and is updated monthly.
 I outputed the data from JMP as a txt file where I filtered.
 The taxonomy codes are set by the National Uniform Claim Committee (https://www.dropbox.com/s/2vmbbk6s6hxxiv9/nucc_taxonomy_191.csv?raw=1).The NUCC is updated yearly.

 ![NPPES Search Image](https://www.dropbox.com/s/j6p3dtb83tw12aa/NPPES_search.png?raw=1)
 ![NPPES Search Results Image](https://www.dropbox.com/s/g7axl25cmp5uwne/NPPES%20data%20dissemination%20page.png?raw=1)